ben5311/ranger2/README.md

 # Ranger: A test data generator

-There are many libraries out there that generate fake data to facilitate testing.

-However, Ranger takes a different approach.
-Instead of providing pre-built data, it enables users to create customized test data for their specific use case using the **Ranger language**.
+Ranger is a test data generator that lets you create customized, correlated test data using the  **Ranger language**.

 This example Ranger file